GabDug/Efrei-L1-ProjectHangman/Report.md

     print(f"Longest word is \"{l[pos]}\" at index {pos}.")

-For this one we are classing the lenth of the differents words by comparing thoses to do so wwe're using an if in a for loop
+For this one we are classing the lenth of the differents words by comparing thoses to do so wwe're using an if in a for loop.

 3. c)